NTRP Q4 2022 Earnings Call Summary | Stock Taper

 3. Forward Guidance and Outlook

-• The company anticipates that the transition to a subscription model will stabilize and potentially increase revenue over time.
+• Revenue Growth: The company anticipates that the transition to a subscription model will stabilize and potentially increase revenue over time.

-• Sigma is actively seeking additional capital and exploring strategic alternatives, including potential investments or partnerships, to extend its cash runway.
+• Cash Runway: Sigma is actively seeking additional capital to extend its cash runway, considering various strategic alternatives, including potential investments or partnerships.

 4. Bad News, Challenges, or Points of Concern